cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Expected precondition:**
   - Evidence of misbehavior for a validator with address `valAddress` was received.
 - **Expected postcondition:**
-  - If `jailUntil[data.valAddress]` is set and larger than the current timestamp, then none.
+  - If `jailUntil[data.valAddress]` is set and larger than the current timestamp, then the state is not changed.
   - Otherwise,
     - a `SlashPacket` data `packetData` is created;
     - if the CCV channel to the provider chain is established, then